anttitirila-solita/nvidia-rag-02/docs_customization/README.md

-# Notes about the customizing the NVIDIA RAG Pipeline
+# Notes about the customizing the NVIDIA RAG Pipeline for internal use

+## Important notes before start

+- **This needs to be deployed in the internet first start.** After first successfull start, the server should be movable to an internal network for use.

 ## Background